JinweiZzz/FCV2X-Net/ReadMe.md

 # FCV2X-Net

 This repo is the official implementation for FCV2X-Net:
-FCV2X-Net: Foresighted and Coordinated Vehicle-to-Everything Control for Joint Navigation and Signal Optimization
+FCV2X-Net: Foresighted and Coordinated Vehicle-to-Everything Control for Joint Navigation and Signal Optimization.

 <!-- ## Overall architecture
 This work aims to construct a prediction framework that predicts high-resolution carbon emissions with open data of satellite images and POI.